 No.

-Many kids enjoy archery.
+Many kids love archery.

-Many kids gravitate to the arts.
+Many kids gravitate toward the arts.

-All kids need to learn to cook.
+All kids benefit from learning to cook.

 How was this tween gift guide curated?